Add Java Script To PDF File

 string dataDir = "YOUR DOCUMENT DIRECTORY";

-// Load an existing PDF files
+// Load an existing PDF file

 Document doc = new Document(dataDir + "input.pdf");

-Step 2: Add JavaScript at Document Level
+Step 2: Add JavaScript at the Document Level

 // Adding JavaScript at Document Level